 The Crew size for this program is a minimum of 8 people and a maximum of 12.
-This includes the minimum 2 adult leaders with one 21 years of age or older.
-The second adult may be 18 to 20 years of age.
-Co-ed crews must also have co-ed adult leadership with 1 adult leader of each gender over 21.
+This includes the minimum 2 BSA registered adult leaders aged 21 years of age or older.
+Co-ed crews must have co-ed adult leadership with 1 adult leader of each gender over 21.

-BSA ADULT LEADERSHIP POLICY\
+BSA ADULT LEADERSHIP POLICY